 Increasingly we see an expectation of computational approaches (including AI) to identify previously unforeseen patterns and to inform existing human decision making.
 The prediction of cardiac safety liability is no exception to this trend, and the Comprehensive in-vitro Proarrhythmia Assay (CiPA) initiative is one such example.
 However, whilst the strategy for using high-throughput in-vitro data in computational models for calculating proarrhythmic potential is a bold and welcome approach, it is not without risk.
 One such risk-factor is how we should evaluate the computational models to decide whether they are fit-for-purpose (or at least no worse) in deciding about compound/drug progression.
 Categorisation of the proarrhythmic potential of a set of well characterised drugs is one such example when used to calibrate and validate the computational model.
 In this study we show how we have taken a parallel approach to consider the proarrhythmic potential of a series of known drugs in order to offer a more quantitative basis for risk assessment based on real world observation of cardiac adverse events.
 We demonstrate how this novel use of real world data correlates with previous risk categorisation and discuss the implications for model validation.

-Pulmonary arterial hypertension initiates a cascade of pathological events in the heart.
+Pulmonary arterial hypertension initiatTowards organs-on-a-plate and injectable tissueses a cascade of pathological events in the heart.
 The right ventricle (RV) endures pressure overload before it hypertrophies, leading ultimately to right-ventricular failure (RVF).
 The left ventricle, in contrast, suffers atrophic remodelling, as RV hypertrophy causes the septum to bow leftwards, subjecting the LV to reduced load and prompting it to undergo a reduction in mass and cavity size.
 Does atrophic remodeling affect the energetics, in particular the energy efficiency, of the LV?
 To answer this question, we studied RVF rats 6 weeks following a single injection of monocrotaline which progressively damages the endothelial cells lining the vessels of the pulmonary circulation.
 Experiments were performed at body temperature and were designed to measure LV mechanoenergetic performance at two physiological levels.
-At the ex vivo working-heart level, the LV generated a lower pressure-volume work output in the RVF group compared with th! e Control group, over a wide range of afterloads.
+At the ex vivo working-heart level, the LV generated a lower pressure-volume work output in the RVF group compared with the Control group, over a wide range of afterloads.
 The lower work output was commensurate with a lower oxygen consumption, and, hence, energy efficiency was unchanged.
 At the in vitro tissue level, LV trabeculae of the RVF group liberated lower heat output.
 Their force-length work output was not significantly lower and, hence, efficiency was unchanged.
 Our collective data show that in hypertrophied right-ventricular failure secondary to pulmonary arterial hypertension, the left ventricle, despite undergoing atrophy, has normal energy efficiency, over a wide range of afterloads, at both the organ level and the tissue level.